 The Latest News

+to do business there.
 God’s timing is always perfect.

 Potential Daily Listening Audience

 world.
 Studies show that at any given time throughout the day, one

 billion shortwave radios are turned on with an average of three

 people listening.
 This means that at any given time during the day, we